EVERYONE HAS THE POWER TO SAVE A LIFE

 What Is Naloxone?

-Naloxone is a life-saving medication used to reverse an opioid overdose caused by prescription pain medication, heroin, or fentanyl.
-This opioid-reversal agent has been approved by the FDA and used in the clinical setting since 1971.
-With the increase in out-of-hospital overdose emergencies and their time-sensitive nature, NARCAN–a 4 milligram (mg) naloxone hydrochloride nasal spray–became a tool designed for bystander rescuers of varying levels of training to administer before medical help arrives.
+Naloxone is a life-saving medication used to reverse an opioid overdose caused by prescription pain relievers, heroin, or fentanyl.
+Approved by the FDA and used in clinical settings since 1971, naloxone has become an important resource in responding to time-sensitive overdose emergencies.
+NARCAN—a 4 milligram (mg) naloxone hydrochloride nasal spray—was developed for use by individuals with varying levels of training until medical help arrives.

 In Michigan, six people die every day from fentanyl-involved overdoses.
-Fortunately, Michigan law empowers bystanders to carry and administer naloxone when an opioid overdose is suspected.
-Bystander naloxone saves hundreds of lives each year and serves as a safe, effective tool to protect our loved ones and neighbors from the risks of opioids.
+State law allows individuals to carry and administer naloxone when an opioid overdose is suspected.
+This tool is used in emergency situations to prevent fatal outcomes and is widely distributed across the state.

 FAQ's